h

 The workshop offers financial support for early-career researchers in the form of lump-sum grants of up to 500 EUR, awarded on a demand basis.

-The event will take place at TU Wien.
+The event took take place at TU Wien, Favoritenstraße 9-11, 1040 Vienna, Austria.